Diwali Time - How Times Have Changed!

-How times have changed!
-Since I was a young girl, Diwali always meant family time.
+Since I was a young girl, Diwali time always meant with family.
 We used to visit family, eat copious amounts of nasto and mithai (Indian savouries and sweets), and it was the perfect time to meet all my cousins and get up to mischief.
 Growing up in a western society life generally takes over, and before you know it, you're stuck in the working world where taking a day off during the week to celebrate this festive period becomes a rare occasion.
 Spending weekends making traditional food becomes a chore when everything is readily available from the local supermarket.
 And trying to make the 'rounds' lasts for months as everyone becomes busy in their own little worlds.
 The number of Diwali cards delivered by post reduces every year as we evolve in the world of e-cards and emails.
 Spending the entire morning calling your distant relatives to wish them a “Happy Diwali and New Year” gets replaced by an impersonal forwarded whatsapp message.

 What childhood memories do you have of this festive occasion that haven’t followed through to today?